On November 4, 2021, Oracle announced the availability of the latest version of Oracle E-Business Suite, R12.2.11.

 Since 2018, there have been 7 updates in total for ECCs, which coupled with the new 12.2.11 release, brings an array of new capabilities in the core of EBS.

-This year, Oracle also announced that they will be extending their support commitment for Oracle EBS through at least the year 2032, with the expectation of having that support commitment extended regularly to ensure there’s always a 10 year lead time for EBS clients.
+In 2022, Oracle also announced that they will be extending their support commitment for Oracle EBS through at least the year 2033, with the expectation of having that support commitment extended regularly to ensure there’s always a 10 year lead time for EBS clients.

 Oracle EBS R12.2.11: What Does This New Release Include?